The Legendary Lake Lagarfljót

 Lagarfljót Lake Monster

-Embedded deep in Icelandic legend, Lagarfljótsormur (Lagarfljót worm) is a sea monster said to live in the waters of this hidden lake, dating back to 1345.
+Embedded deep in Icelandic legend, Lagarfljótsormur (the Lagarfljót worm) is a sea monster said to live in the waters of this hidden lake, dating back to 1345.
 According to local folklore, the waters in the east of Iceland are home to what locals believe is the cousin of the Loch Ness monster.
 Although no one has been able to prove the existence of Lagarfljótsormur, the legend has become a popular tourist attraction in the region, inspiring works of art and literature and capturing the minds of visitors and locals alike.

 Sightings of the alleged giant worm seem to have continued, with the head of the Icelandic national forest reporting a sighting in 1963.
 In 2012, a video emerged showing what some believe to be a serpent-like shape swimming in the water.
-The popularity of the myth has led to the creation of sculptures of the Lagarfljót worm around the lake, pinpointing locations where the monster has been reportedly seen from.
+The popularity of the myth has led to the creation of sculptures of the Lagarfljót worm around the lake, pinpointing locations from where the monster has been reportedly seen.
 Visitors can explore the area to see the sculptures and immerse themselves in the legend of Lagarfljótsormur.

 Hengifoss - Hengifoss is a popular hiking trail to Iceland's third-largest waterfall, fed by the river Hengifossá.
 The rock behind the waterfall has captured the interest of geologists as it has red layers within the dark rock.